Top 10 Most Famous Works of Tadao Ando Architects

 5. Church of Light

 Church of Light was built in 1989.
 Tadao is of the view that houses and religious places should not be differentiated.
-In a book by Jin Baek entitled Nothingness: Tadao Ando’s Christian Sacred Space, Tadao commenting on his religious architecture is quoted as saying, “We do not need to differentiate one from the other.
+However, in a book by Jin Baek entitled Nothingness: Tadao Ando’s Christian Sacred Space, Tadao commenting on his religious architecture is quoted as saying, “We do not need to differentiate one from the other.
 Dwelling in a house is not only a functional issue, but also a spiritual one.
 The house is the locus of mind (kokoro), and the mind is the locus of god.
 Dwelling in a house is a search for the mind (kokoro) as the locus of god, just as one goes to church to search for god.
 An important role of the church is to enhance this sense of the spiritual.
 In a spiritual place, people find peace in their mind (kokoro), as in their homeland.”

 6. Rokko Housing